 Key takeaways

-• Unlike home equity loans (HELs) and home equity lines of credit (HELOCs), HEAs are not loans, and therefore have no monthly payments or interest charges.
+• Unlike home equity loans (HELs) and home equity lines of credit (HELOCs), HEAs are not loans, and help you avoid taking on additional debt in the form of monthly payments or interest charges.

-With a HEA – short for home equity agreement – you can get a cash injection right now without burdening yourself with monthly payments and interest rates, or selling the home you love.
+An HEA allows you to get a cash injection now without the burden of monthly payments and interest charges that come with most traditional loan products, or selling the home you love.

 Qualifying for a HEA is relatively easy, too.
 The main requirement is to have built up some equity in your property.
 You don’t need a super high credit score, and the income criteria are flexible.